Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Ferrule-based compact sample fixture

-This fixture shows very high and stable optical performance.
+This fixture demonstrates very high and stable optical performance.
 We have found that more than 50\% of the incident light is coupled back to the fiber without any precise adjustments, if we use samples with relatively high reflectivity.
-Thus, it takes only a few minutes to prepare experiments.
-For comparison, it typically take more than one hour to optimize the optical coupling with the previous setup~\cite{Hu2023.arXiv2208.08036}.
+Thus, it only takes a few minutes to prepare for the experiments.
+For comparison, it typically takes more than one hour to optimize the optical coupling with the previous setup~\cite{Hu2023.arXiv2208.08036}.
 This significant reduction of the preparation time is crucially important to achieve high-throughput experiments using pulse-field magnets, as well as other MOKE experiments using ordinary DC magnets.
 Moreover, the optical coupling is quite stable, and moderate mechanical shocks do not affect the intensity of the reflected light.
-We have also tested this fixture in low-temperature environments such as direct immersing in liquid nitrogen down to 77~K, or dilute gas helium in a commercial cryostat (Quantum Design, PPMS) down to 2~K. In both cases the change in the coupling is found to be typically around 10\%, as explained in Appendix~\ref{sec: appendix_T-dep-reflection}.
+We have also tested this fixture in low-temperature environments, such as through direct immersion in liquid nitrogen down to \SI{77}{\kelvin}, or dilute gas helium in a commercial cryostat (Quantum Design, PPMS) down to \SI{2}{\kelvin}.
+In both cases, the change in the coupling is found to be typically around 10\%, as explained in Appendix~\ref{sec: appendix_T-dep-reflection}.